-Need developed shoulders for a polished physique?
-With all the training misinformation available, I want to share with you how you can build developed shoulders to create the perfect package.
+Having fully developed shoulders will give you an outstanding and polished physique.
+With all the training misinformation available, I want to share with you how you can get those developed shoulders to create the perfect package.

 The shoulders can be a hard muscle group to build.
-Developed shoulders can enhance the rest of your physique by adding shape and making your waist appear smaller.
+Having nicely developed shoulders can enhance the rest of your physique by adding shape and making your waist appear smaller.

-Many people go about shoulder training ALL Wrong, training them too much, not enough, the wrong exercises in the wrong order, or not using enough weight to even stimulate the thought of growing.
-To develop your shoulders for a balanced physique, you have to train heavy and use proper form.
-You have to use the basics to get dynamic results.
+However, far too many people go about shoulder training ALL Wrong, training them too much or not enough, doing the wrong exercises in the wrong order, or not using enough weight to even stimulate the thought of growing.
+To get your shoulders to respond you have to train heavy and use proper form.

 The shoulder muscle is made up of three heads; the back (posterior), the front (anterior) and the sides (lateral).
 Each head needs to be targeted using a specific method for overall development.

 An Ultimate Physique is the Result of Well-Developed Shoulders

 To create well-developed shoulders you can target all your shoulder muscles at once by doing the shoulder press.
 This ONE shoulder exercise can boost your overall shoulder strength and size.
 This is the daddy of shoulder exercises.
 Therefore, it would be ideal to do shoulder press first in your shoulder workout.
 Machines are fine to learn balance and control, but be sure to graduate to the barbells and dumbbells.

 It’s recommenced that you press from the front rater than the back.
 Behind-the-neck pressing is an unnatural movement and if the poundage is excessive, it can cause injury.
 Lift heavy weight in your body’s natural alignment to reduce risk of injury.